Tabom people

-The Tabom or Agudas are the Afro-Brazilian community in the south of Ghana who are mostly of Yoruba descent.
-The Tabom People are an Afro-Brazilian community of former slave returnees.
+The Agudas or Tabom are the Afro-Brazilian community in the south of Benin, Togo and Ghana who are mostly of Yoruba descent.
+The Tabom People are an Afro-Brazilian community of former enslaved peoples who returned to Africa (Ghana).
 When they arrived in Jamestown, Accra they could speak only Portuguese, and would conspicuously use the phrase "Tá bom" ("Okay"), so the Ga-Adangbe people, who primarily inhabited the Jamestown neighborhood in Accra, started to call them the Tabom.

 Origins of the Afro-Brazilian community in Ghana

 The Afro-Brazilian descendants and community in the south of Ghana dates back to one study from the 19th century that between an estimated 3,000 and 8,000 former slaves decided to return to Africa.

 Up to now, it is not very clear if the Tabom really bought their freedom and decided to immediately come back or if they were at that time free workers in Brazil who came after the Malê revolt of 1835 in Bahia.
 A lot of Afro-Brazilians when persecuted found their way back to Ghana, Togo, Benin and Nigeria especially those who organised the Malê Revolt.
 In Ghana, it is common to find family names like de Souza, Silva, or Cardoso.
 Some of them have been very well known in Ghana.